 Regardless of model used to form the basis of the regime shift detector model, it is important that the model’s fitting function is set with some understanding of the data’s structure to prevent fitting or convergence issues.
 For example, in our case, the function that fits the Ricker model was set to have a starting value of r at 1.5.
 For populations with dynamics that are expected to deviate from this value dramatically, setting this value to one closer to the expected value will aide in model convergence.

-Using the decision rules as set, simulations were performed to understand how changing various inputs affected the likelihood of the regime shift detector in identifying the conditions under which the data were produced.
+We used simulations to understand how changing various inputs affected the likelihood of the regime shift detector in identifying the conditions under which the data were produced.
 Simulations indicated that the performance of the regime shift detector model declined rapidly with increasing levels of error (Fig. observed_outcomes), a behavior that is, in general, expected of any statistical tool.
 Nevertheless, whenever possible, the sampling error of the data should be quantified to help evaluate the model’s results in the context of variation within the data due to sampling error.
-The error rate in detecting initial conditions varies with output, but in low-sampling-error scenarios, an output of zero or three or more break points by the script is generally approaching 90% accuracy, while outputs of one or two breaks have a lower rate of accurately detecting input conditions, at just over 70%.
+The error rate of the regime shift detector in detecting initial conditions varies with output, but in low-sampling-error scenarios amongst top-ranked break point combinations, an output of zero or three or more break points by the script is generally greater than 90% accuracy, while outputs of one or two breaks have a lower rate of accurately detecting input conditions, at just under 70%.
+The lower accuracy in these one and two break top outputs is primarily explained by over-estimating the number of breaks (ie., the model assigning breaks where there are none).
+This may occur because of an insufficient penalty to ‘finding’ extra breaks for these intermediate scenarios, whereas when a break point combination with three breaks rises to the top rank despite substantial penalty for model complexity, it is indicative of an excellent fit.
+Nevertheless, in scenarios initiated with 1-2 breaks, the set of equivalent break point combinations indicated by the regime shift detector contained the initiation conditions of the scenario in >80% of cases (Fig. set_accuracy).

 Other input conditions also effected the performance of the regime shift detector model.
 The effect of changing the magnitude of the shift was dependent on which parameter was changed and by how much (Figs. S2 change, changeR).
 Although larger shifts in regression parameters would, intuitively, lead to a higher likelihood of detection, these larger shifts would also be more likely to induce chaotic dynamics in the years immediately following the shift, potentially making the timing of shifts more difficult to pinpoint.
 Similarly, longer time series yielded results that were more error prone (Fig, S2 Nyears A).
 This likely because, firstly, there were simply more possible break-point combinations for the model to select from, and secondly, because the penalty for increasing parameterization (i.e. AICc) would decrease as sample sizes grew, leading to increasing likelihood of identifying extra breaks (Fig. S2 Nyears B).